kronosta/y1-language/DOCUMENTATION.md

   * `Item2` is the objects of the type.
   * `Item3` is the TypeBuilder while the class is being dynamically defined,.
   * `Item4` is the subclasses.
 * `y1__func`: Intended to hold temporary functions for internal usage.
 Currently used for summations.
+Type Object.
 * `y1__result`: Intended to hold the temporary result of operations.
 Currently used for summations.
+Type Object

 All of these variables are followed by an underscore followed by the depth.
 The depth increases inside of internally created lambda expressions, such as summations.